capnramses/antons_opengl_tutorials_book/README.md

 Special thanks to all the readers over the years that have submitted additions, bug reports, fixes, and feedback.
-If you have submitted a correction and don't mind having your name/@ printed here please let me know.
+If you have submitted a correction and don't mind having your name/@ printed here please let me know (or if you'd like to change these details).

 Contributors (mostly via GitHub):